U Researchers Receive $15M NIMH Grant to Study Psychosis

-“It’s really setting the stage for a new way forward in psychiatry,” said David Redish, PhD, co-investigator on the grant and Distinguished McKnight University Professor in the Department of Neuroscience.
+“It’s really setting the stage for a new way forward in psychiatry,” said David Redish (pictured at left), PhD, co-investigator on the grant and Distinguished McKnight University Professor in the Department of Neuroscience.
 “There are no current examples where anyone has translated what we’re studying into treatment.”

 Sophia Vinogradov, MD, co-investigator of the grant, professor and head of the Department of Psychiatry and Behavioral Sciences, says the funding supports a center of researchers at the University who will lead thematically integrated projects focused on psychosis—a condition where the brain fails at processing information correctly, causing those affected to lose touch with reality.